 No, this is not human workers.
 Service Workers is the name of the technology behind a Progressive Web App, which power its offline capability, push notifications and resource-caching.
 According to Google, Service Workers are at the core of PWA techniques.
 So, if we can figure out if a website uses Service Workers technology, we can tell if the site may be a PWA.

-If you’re using chrome-based browsers, you can check this easily by using the Inspector Tool.
+If you’re using Chrome-based browsers, you can check this easily by using the Inspector Tool.
 Right click on the website you want to check, click Inspect Element.
 Then, go to Application tab > Service Workers.
 You can easily see if there are any Service Workers on that site.

 Again, this trick only gives you a hint of the possibility a certain website is a PWA.
 Although being a core part of PWA, Service Workers is not exclusive to PWA.
 Non-PWA websites can also take advantage of Service Workers to enhance their functionality.

 You can, though, tell exactly if a website is not a PWA by looking at its URL.
 If a website’s URL starts with http:// instead of https://, it’s not a PWA.
-This is because PWA can only work on websites running on a secure domain, which is https.
+This is because PWA can only work on websites running on a secure domain, which is HTTPS.

-What can Progressive Web Apps do?
+PWA benefits: What can Progressive Web Apps do?

 At the point this article was written, PWA can already do most of the things previously exclusive to native apps.
 That includes access to device-level functionality like camera & microphone, GPS, offline mode, file access, and many more.
-To get an overview of what PWA is capable of, you can take a look at https://whatwebcando.today/.
+To get an overview of what PWA is capable of, you can take a look at https://whatpwacando.today/.

 - Speed: Given the same content, PWA loads faster than normal websites thanks to Service Workers technology.
 It is fast at first load and even faster on second loads onwards since it pre-caches all contents and delivers them when needed.